 Step 3 – Complete the state’s requirement for training hours

-Graduating from an approved nursing assistant program is crucial, as you will not be able to advance to the next step without having done so.
-To move ahead with the process, Idaho requires that potential nursing assistants complete a total of 120 hours in the classroom and 32 hours in a clinical environment.
+To move ahead with the process of becoming a CNA in Idaho, the state of Idaho requires that potential nursing assistants complete a total of 120 hours in the classroom and 32 hours in a clinical environment.
+Testing for CNA certification in Idaho is not allowed without completing the required hours of training.

 Step 4 – Pass the Idaho Nurse Aide Exam